 Do Bloodhounds shed a lot?

-Yes, Bloodhounds do shed, and regular grooming can help manage their shedding.
+Yes, Bloodhounds do shed, but regular grooming can help manage their shedding.

 Are Bloodhounds easy to train?